• Skip to primary navigation

 • 1/2 cup sliced almonds

-• 2 tablespoons granulated or coarse sugar (optional)
+• 2 tbsp granulated or coarse sugar (optional)

 Prevent your screen from going dark